let-def/inuit/README.md

 -------------------------------------------------------------------------------
 %%VERSION%%

-inuit is TODO
+Inuit is an abstraction for interactively updating a text buffer.
+It is designed to be use with a backend that will present the buffer to the end user.
+[Sturgeon](https://github.com/let-def/sturgeon) is a backend targeting emacs buffers.

-inuit is distributed under the ISC license.
+Inuit is distributed under the ISC license.

 Homepage: https://github.com/let-def/inuit
 Contact: Frédéric Bour `<frederic.bour@lakaban.net>`